 Depending on the office and the system in place, you’ll either get a number from a machine, or submit your passport to secure a waiting spot.
 Once you have your number, get comfy.

-The visa officer will present you with a paper application for your visa.
+The visa officer will present you with a paper application for your German Student Visa.
 As of 2017, you can’t acquire this online, only in person.
 You can present all the materials you have and inform them about your education objectives.
 If you have everything prepared, then you can fill out the application, and walk back-in and get it all processed.

-Special note: Usually getting the actual visa can take a few weeks, even a few months.
+Special note: Usually getting the actual German Student Visa can take a few weeks, even a few months.
 You would leave your passport with the visa clerk and retrieve it once you get your visa.
-Because, we were flying to Austria for the holidays, we made a case that I needed to keep my passport to fly.
-So, they glued (stickered) a “Aufenthaltstitel” in my passport, which could be processed immediately (only valid for 6 months).
+Because we were flying to Austria for the holidays, we made a case that I needed to keep my passport to fly.
+So, they glued (stickered) an “Aufenthaltstitel” in my passport, which could be processed immediately (only valid for 6 months).
 I don’t recommend this, because you have to come back to the office to re-extend your stay.
 Had I not needed my passport to fly out, I could have secured a year-long stay.

-Step #12: Have a Blast Studying German and living in Germany!!!
+Have a Blast Studying German and living in Germany!!!
+Here are some tips when you ultimately leave Germany.

 Remember to go back to the Meldebehörde (registration office) to unregister up to a week before leaving your apartment/room in Germany.